neon experiences (2026): After the big relaunch – is neon still worth it?

 However, neon is also likely to appeal to more experienced investors.
 For example, people who want to invest in their desired ETF in smaller tranches in addition to traditional online brokers and thus benefit from the competitive prices.

 No minimum fee and no currency exchange or related fees when trading are positive aspects.
-However, it should be noted that a currency exchange fee of approx. 1.5% is charged for distributed foreign dividends.

 The investment universe of neon convinced us, at least in part.
 In terms of costs (TER), market performance (fund assets) and diversification, it contains absolute top ETFs.